 - Wear a green ribbon that identifies that you’re open to conversations around mental health.
 These can be purchased from the Mental Health Foundation here You can wear these at any time of the year to let people know you’re comfortable talking about it.

-- Adopt a workplace culture which recognises that mental health is health, avoiding “perfect positivity” where everyone feels they have to be smiling and happy.
+- Adopt a workplace culture which recognises that mental health matters (as to all areas of well-being) avoiding “perfect positivity” where everyone feels they have to be smiling and happy.
 Allow people to feel what they feel creating spaces to talk instead.
-This includes embracing “introversion”, creating quiet spaces at work where people can pause and reflect if they need to, especially if they’re going through a difficult time.
-Here’s why I think quiet places matter too, especially at work.
+Make sure your workplace has quiet places as one reason for this.

 If you or someone you know is struggling, the Samaritans are available 24/7 on 116 123.
 You might also find these links useful which includes how to help someone you’re worried about, and signposts to agencies that can help, including young people